 A larger down payment not only increases a borrower’s chance of mortgage approval, but can also reduce the amount that a borrower will pay in interest over time.

-If a borrower can make a larger down payment for a home, the lender will make a smaller loan which carries less risk.
+If a borrower can make a larger down payment for a home, the lender will extend a smaller loan, which carries less risk.
 This lowers the amount of the initial loan and greatly limits the amount of interest that will be paid throughout the life of the mortgage.

 Making a larger down payment means the borrower has a larger equity stake in the property and the lender finances a smaller mortgage against the property value.
 Therefore, borrowers who are able to provide larger than required down payments will have a better chance of getting their mortgage application approved.

-This reduces the lender’s risk associated with providing the mortgage, and the amount of interest paid of time is less.
+This reduces the lender’s risk associated with providing the mortgage, and borrowers pay less interest over time.

 Down payments allow borrowers to become homeowners once they find an option that fits, making it an essential piece of the mortgage process.

-Not only does it establish ownership, but down payments factor heavily into the amount loaned for a mortgage and the interest that will be paid over time.
+Not only do they establish ownership, but down payments factor heavily into the amount lended for a mortgage and the interest that will be paid over time.